-phase.
+Many automatic testing [7, 20, 36, 42], analysis [22], and verification [9, 10] techniques for programs can be effectively reduced to a constraint-generation phase followed by a constraint-solving phase.
 This separation of concerns often leads to more effective and maintainable tools.
-Such an approach to analyzing programs is becoming more effective as the efficiency of off-the-shelf constraint solvers for Boolean SAT [29] and other theories [9, 15] continues to increase.
+Such an approach to analyzing programs is becoming more effective as the efficiency of off-the-shelf constraint solvers for Boolean SAT [12, 30] and other theories [11, 18] continues to increase.
 Most of these solvers are aimed at propositional logic, linear arithmetic, or the theory of bit-vectors.

-Many programs, such as Web applications, take string values as input, manipulate them, and then use them in sensitive operations such as database queries.
-Analyses of string-manipulating programs in techniques for automatic testing [4, 10, 16], verifying correctness of program output [35], and finding security faults [14, 39] produce string constraints, which are then solved by custom string solvers written by the authors of these analyses.
+However, many programs, such as Web applications, take string values as input, manipulate them, and then use them in sensitive operations such as database queries.
+Analyses of string-manipulating programs in techniques for automatic testing [5,13,19], verifying correctness of program output [37], and finding security faults [17, 41] produce string constraints, which are then solved by custom string solvers written by the authors of these analyses.
 Writing a custom solver for every application is time-consuming and error-prone, and the lack of separation of concerns may lead to systems that are difficult to maintain.
-Thus, there is a clear need for an effective and sufficiently expressive off-the-shelf string-constraint solver that can be easily integrated into a variety of applications.
+Thus, there is a clear need for an effective and sufficiently expressive off-the-shelf string solver that can be easily integrated into a variety of applications.

-We designed and implemented Hampi, a solver for constraints over fixed-size string variables.
-Hampi constraints express membership in regular and fixed-size context-free languages.
-Hampi constraints may contain a fixed-size string variable, context-free language definitions, regular-language definitions and operations, and language-membership predicates.
-Given a set of constraints over a string variable, Hampi outputs a string that satisfies all the constraints, or reports that the constraints are unsatisfiable.
-Hampi is designed to be used as a component in testing, analysis, and verification applications.
-Hampi can also be used to solve the intersection, containment, and equivalence problems for regular and fixed-size context-free languages.
+We designed and implemented HAMPI, a solver for constraints over bounded string variables.
+HAMPI constraints express membership in regular and bounded context-free languages1.
+HAMPI constraints may contain a bounded string variable, context-free language definitions, regular-language definitions and operations, and language-membership predicates.
+Given a set of constraints over a string variable, HAMPI outputs a string that satisfies all the constraints, or reports that the constraints are unsatisfiable.
+HAMPI is designed to be used as a component in testing, analysis, and verification applications.
+HAMPI can also be used to solve the intersection, containment, and equivalence problems for regular and bounded context-free languages.

-A key feature of Hampi is fixed-sizing of regular and context-free languages.
-Fixed-sizing makes Hampi different from custom string-constraint solvers used in many testing and analysis tools [10].
-As we demonstrate, for many practical applications, fixed-sizing the input languages is not a handicap.
-In fact, it allows for a more expressive input language that allows operations on context-free languages that would be undecidable without fixed-sizing.
-Furthermore, fixed-sizing makes the satisfiability problem solved by Hampi more tractable.
-This difference is similar to that between model-checking and bounded model-checking [3].
+The bounding on regular and context-free languages in HAMPI's input is a key feature, different from custom string solvers used in many testing and analysis tools [13].
+As we demonstrate in this paper, for many practical applications, bounding the input languages is not a handicap.
+In fact, it allows for a more expressive input language that allows operations on context-free languages that would be undecidable without bounding.
+Furthermore, bounding makes the satisfiability problem solved by HAMPI more tractable.
+This difference is similar to the one between model-checking and bounded model-checking [4].